 Cabbage is having a bit of a moment.
 People are finally getting behind all this brassica can do.
-We know it can make a crowd-pleasing slaw and a tangy batch of kraut, but we're not stopping there.
-From a quick weeknight stir-fry, to a spiced curry, to a deep-dish casserole, here are 20 ways to get more cabbage on the dinner table.
+We know it can make a crowd-pleasing slaw and a tangy batch of kraut, but we’re not stopping there.
+From a quick weeknight stir-fry to a deep-dish casserole, here are 20 ways to get more cabbage on the dinner table.

 A tangy vinaigrette turns this humble vegetable into an inexpensive side dish that is perfect for pairing with roasted meats and sausage.

 Inspired by stuffed cabbage, this thick and meaty casserole is built on the sweet and sour flavors of cabbage, tomatoes, and vinegar.

 This simple side dish is a fun way to up your roasting repertoire.
 The high heat from the oven mellows the cabbage until it’s mild and sweet.
 But the real treat is the way the bacon fat seeps into the leaves, permeating every bite with its smoky flavor.

 A quick broil mellows the funky flavor of shredded cabbage, and adds a note of charred smokiness to this warm fall salad.